survos-sites/oauth-demo/README.md

 ```

-Of course, it will fail, as the app hasn't be configured yet.
+Now configure the app on github.
 This step now requires 2FA, and is the slowest part
 of this tutorial!
 Once you're in, go to https://github.com/settings/developers and click on New OAuth App

 ![img.png](img.png)

-Fill out the form, paying careful attention to the redirect url https://oauth-demo.wip/connect/github/check
+Fill out the form, paying careful attention to the redirect url https://oauth-demo.wip/connect/github/check, which we'll define in the controller

 Generate the key: